IBM/AI-Hilbert/README.md

 ## Code

-The code is organized in 2 folders.
-One containing the problems studied in the main paper and one containing the problems studied in the paper appendix.
+The code is organized in 3 folders.
+One containing the problems studied in the main paper, one containing the problems studied in the paper appendix and one for data generation.

 The folder `main_problems` contains:
 * A notebook for the **Hagen-Poissuille Equation**, **Einstein’s Relativistic Time Dilation Law** and **Kepler’s Third Law of Planetary Motion**: [hagen_einstein_kepler[3.3][3.5][3.6].ipynb](main_problems/hagen_einstein_kepler[3.3][3.5][3.6].ipynb)